 COLOMBIA FINCA LAS CRUCES

-Subscribe & Save 10%
+Subscribe & Save 10% with free delivery

 PROFILE AND PARTNERSHIP

-You might say that Esnayder Cuartas from Sabor Coffee has one foot in Colombia and one foot in the UK: the family farm, Finca La Cruces is situated in the Risaralda region of northwest Colombia, but Esnayder currently resides in London and regularly visits at our roastery.
+You might say that Esnayder Cuartas from Sabor Coffee has one foot in Colombia and one foot in the UK: the family farm, Finca Las Cruces is situated in the Risaralda region of northwest Colombia, but Esnayder currently resides in London and regularly visits at our roastery.

 This delicious coffee has a sweet and refreshing chocolate, grape, and toffee flavour profile.
 We've called it an omni roast, meaning it's well suited for all brew methods - it is especially popular as a cafetière.